 The semiconductor manufacturing industry is highly concentrated, with a relatively small number of large semiconductor manufacturers and contract assemblers accounting for a substantial portion of the purchases of semiconductor equipment.
-Sales to our five largest customers accounted for approximately 98%, 84%, and 87% of our net sales in fiscal 2022, 2021 and 2020, respectively.
-During fiscal 2022, ON Semiconductor accounted for approximately 82% of the Company's net sales.
-During fiscal 2021, Advanced Semiconductor Engineering, Inc., ON Semiconductor, Intel and Inphi accounted for approximately 24%, 23%, 20% and 10%, respectively, of the Company's net sales.
-During fiscal 2020, Intel, ON Semiconductor and STMicroelectronics, accounted for approximately 43%, 16% and 15%, respectively, of the Company's net sales.
+Sales to our five largest customers accounted for approximately 97%, 98%, and 84% of our net sales in fiscal 2023, 2022 and 2021, respectively.
+During fiscal 2023, two customers accounted for approximately 79% and 10% of our net sales.
+During fiscal 2022, one customer accounted for approximately 82% of our net sales.
+During fiscal 2021, four customers accounted for approximately 24%, 23%, 20% and 10%, respectively, of our net sales.
 No other customers accounted for more than 10% of our net sales for any of these periods.